mantelisb/CICD-lecture/instructions.md

 Mark `"Wait for CI to pass before deploy"` ->
 Enable automatic deploys ->
 deploy branch ->

+if you get `./gradlew: Permission denied` that is fine, you just need to give permission by cloning repo and entering command in command line:
+`git update-index --chmod=+x gradlew` ->
+then commit and push

+if you get `Could not target platform: 'Java SE 11' using tool chain: 'JDK 8 (1.8)'.` clone repo and add `system.properties` file from: https://github.com/mantelisb/CICD-lecture/blob/master/Spring%20application%20files/system.properties

 good job, first app deployed!!! but it will fail, because it requires DB connection go to Overview in app view in Heroku ->